Strigida/100-Days-of-Code-May-2020/README.md

 I won't know how I did for a while, but it was a great experience, and my 100 Days of Code definitely gave me an edge I didn't have, before!
 Onward!

 ---
+## Day 16: Algorithm Practice
+*5/19/2020*

+---
+I'm back to my algorithm practice, today, and was presented some fun problems to solve by freeCodeCamp.org!
+Among other things, I got to put `string.length` to practice, as well as a type of for loop that itterates though arrays (`for (word in array) {}`)!

+I'm quite glad to have started this hundred days of code, as I feel like I'm progressing faster than I have before!
+It feels good to get back into the code, after a year+ hiatus!

+---